 - Skin discoloration (with patches)

 Most side effects are minor and improve with time.
 In some cases, doctors may lower a dosage to ease side effects.

 In rare cases, stimulants can have more serious side effects.
 For instance, some are linked to a higher risk of heart problems and death in children with heart disease.
-They may also make psychiatric conditions like depression or anxiety worse, or cause a psychotic reaction.
+They may also make psychiatric conditions like depression or anxiety worse or cause a psychotic reaction.

 Before your child starts an ADHD medicine, talk to your doctor about the risks and benefits.
 Remember that it can take some trial and error to find the right medicine and dose.

-Therapy.
+Therapy for ADHD.
 These treatments focus on changing behavior.

 - Special education helps a child learn at school.
 Having structure and a routine can help children with ADHD a lot.

 - Behavior modification teaches ways to replace bad behaviors with good ones.
 Let your child know what behaviors you expect of them.
 Make simple, clear rules.
 When they lose control, have them face consequences that you’ve set up, like time-outs or losing privileges.
 Keep an eye out for good behavior.
 When they keep their impulses in check, reward them.